MattiaAlessi/KL-server/README.md

    pyinstaller --onefile --noconsole logger.py
    ```
 3. **Launching**
-   Copy the `server.py` and `logger.exe` in a USB stick, plug it in a machine and launch the .exe
+   Copy the `server.txt` and `logger.exe` in a USB stick, plug it in a machine and launch the .exe

 ## 🖥️ Server (Receiver)